assamite/cc-mas-course/docs/source/setup.rst

 ===============

 This page goes through basic setup of the development environment for Python.
-We strongly encourage everybody to use similar approach, especially virtual environments.
+We strongly encourage the use of virtual environments (see below).

 .. note::
 	These instructions are made for Unix (and OSX).
 Some of the steps will not work on Windows.
-Should you encounter any problems, please try to solve them first by yourself, as the course staff does not have sufficient background on developing Python in Windows.
+Should you encounter any problems, please try to solve them first by yourself as the course staff's Windows experiences tend to be old.

 Installing Python 3.5.x
 -----------------------